 - Tap the sender and add to either a new contact or an existing contact.

 - In the default email client, touch the sender picture thumbnail in any email from us.

 - Click OK to add to contacts.

-In conclusion, asking your clients to whitelist your emails addresses with their internet service providers will ensure that they don’t miss out on your newsletters and emails.
+In conclusion, asking your clients to whitelist your email addresses with their internet service providers will ensure they don’t miss out on your newsletters and emails.
 Your interesting articles or exciting opportunities won’t get shoved into a spam folder, never to be seen again.
-They’ll land in your clients Inbox.
+They’ll land in your client’s Inbox.